SaqibAli47/SaqibAli47/README.md

 ## Hi there 👋

-I am a full stack Web Developer with DevOps experience.
+I am a Full Stack Web Developer with DevOps experience.
 I love to learn new technologies.

 - 🔭 I’m currently working on
     1. Sp-Talent-Finder (AI chatbot) which helps analyze recruiters to track the previous employees' records to find the best resource.
-    1. Custom WordPress Plugin (Plugin Development) which is a lab slip form to track the maintain the patient's data with their reports to upload.
+    1. WordPress Plugin (Plugin Development) which is a lab slip form to track the maintain the patient's data with their reports to upload.
 - 🌱 I’m currently learning LLMs, CyberSecurity, and BlockChain development.
 - 👯 I’m looking to collaborate on DevOps, data engineering, and prompt engineering projects
 - 💬 Ask me about anything related to app development (mobile, web, front, back, DevOps, AI, ML, Cloud)